Snapchat/KeyDB-docs/docs/config-file.md

 #
 # maxmemory <bytes>

-# MAXMEMORY POLICY: how Redis will select what to remove when maxmemory
+# MAXMEMORY POLICY: how KeyDB will select what to remove when maxmemory
 # is reached.
 You can select among five behaviors:
 #
 # volatile-lru -> Evict using approximated LRU among the keys with an expire set.